 - Turning a profit on every job.

 Although the prices you outline in your estimate are subject to change, it reflects badly on your business if the project’s final cost is a lot more than your original estimate.
 As a result, it’s essential to present your customer with an estimate and not a quote.

 The difference between a quote and an estimate

-A quote is an exact price that your customer will pay for your services.
+A quote is the exact price that your customer will pay for your services.
 When you give your customer a quote, you’re contractually obligated to fulfill the services at that given price.
-Quotes give customers peace of mind, and if you estimate the costs right, you shouldn’t worry either.
+Quotes give customers peace of mind, and if you calculate the costs right, you shouldn’t worry either.

-On the other hand, estimates are not contractually binding and offer room for variation once the project is underway.
-However, once again, you don’t want the final price to deviate too far from the estimate.
+That said, learning how to quote electrical work accurately is more difficult than providing a general estimate.
+Estimates are not contractually binding and offer room for variation once the project is underway.
+However, once again, you don’t want the final price to deviate too far from your estimate.

-Whether you’re providing an estimate to a homeowner or you’re participating as part of a bidding process to wire a set of new builds, chances are residential electrical work will be the bulk of your sales.
-Therefore, knowing how to estimate residential electrical work is an essential part of your business.
+Whether you’re providing an estimate to a homeowner or you’re participating as part of a bidding process to wire a set of new builds, chances are residential electrical work will come in larger quantities than other kinds of electrical work.
+So, knowing how to estimate electrical work is an essential part of your business.

-Here are some steps to follow to help create thorough estimates for your customers.
+Here are some steps outlining how to estimate electrical work for your customers.

 Step 1: Choose the right jobs

 Drawing from our experience, even though your goal is to bring as much revenue to your business as possible, you should not say yes to every electrical job that comes your way.